 The London Marriage Bonds and Allegations for St Mary Le Strand dated 30th May 1758 record Charles Williams (a widower) and Helen Hay (a spinster, aged 24) preparing to solemnize their marriage.

 Just over a year later, on 17th June 1759, Helen gave birth to a daughter, Helen Maria Williams.
 She was one of two girls born to Charles Williams and his wife Helen Hay, although Charles had another daughter, Persis by his first wife.
 Helen Maria was baptized at St James Church, Westminster on 5th July 1759.
 The couple returned to the same church a little over a year later to baptize their second daughter, Cecilia.

 Many websites have speculated upon Helen’s date of birth, so we have given the date quite clearly to end this misinformation, both Helen and Cecilia are quite clearly shown in the parish record books slightly earlier than many people appear to think.

 When Helen was only three years old her father was buried at St John the Evangelist Church in Westminster on 23rd December 1762.
 Charles’s will specifically named his first daughter, Persis and his wife Helen, but there is no specific reference to the other two girls.

-After her father’s death Helen decided to move the girls up to Berwick upon Tweed where Helen described her education as ‘confined’.
-Clearly this confined education did not hinder her in any way, but in 1781 she was to return to London where she met Andrew Kippis (28 March 1725 – 8 October 1795), a non conformist clergyman and prolific writer who had a profound effect upon her life and her future writings.
+After her father’s death, Helen decided to move the girls up to Berwick upon Tweed where Helen described her education as ‘confined’.
+Clearly, this confined education did not hinder her in any way, but in 1781 she was to return to London where she met Andrew Kippis (28 March 1725 – 8 October 1795), a non-conformist clergyman and prolific writer who had a profound effect on her life and her future writings.